|

 (Auburn and Westminster) must

-contain at least 27 congregations.
-Some
+contain at least 27

-Presbyteries will need
+Presbyteries will be merged,

-in order
+in

-to meet that thresh-hold.
-When
+order to meet that thresh-hold.

-Region.
-The drawing of final
+drawing of the final

-boundaries must be
+boundaries must

 finished

-prior to the second meeting
+prior to the second

 of each